-Technology fee: \$5 per credit/billing hour This fee is assessed to partially offset the costs of technology associated with instructional programs.
-Fees are not refundable after the 100% refund date for the course.
+Technology fee: (\$5 per billing hour) this fee is assessed to support the cost of technology incurred for instructional programs.

 Traffic fines: (variable) Fines are charged for violations of the College traffic regulations.
 See the Montgomery College Motor Vehicle Regulations publication available online.